-The FBI's financial statements received unmodified audit opinions for FYs 2021 and 2020.
+The FBI's financial statements received unmodified audit opinions for FYs 2022 and 2021.
 These financial statements were prepared from the accounting records of the FBI in conformity with U.S. generally accepted accounting principles (U.S. GAAP) issued by the Federal Accounting Standards Advisory Board (FASAB) and presentation guidelines in the Office of Management and Budget (OMB) Circular A-136, Financial Reporting Requirements.

-Assets: Total Assets was \$9.08 billion as of September 30, 2021, an increase of \$333.6 million, or four percent, from the previous fiscal year's Total Assets of \$8.75 billion.
-The increase is primarily related to increases in Fund Balance with Treasury, General Property, Plant, and Equipment, and Cash and Other Monetary Assets.
-Fund Balance with Treasury increased in FY 2021 by \$232.8 million, or five percent, which is primarily due to an increase in Appropriations Received and not yet disbursed.
-General Property, Plant, and Equipment increased by \$92.2 million, or three percent, which is primarily due to an increase in Equipment, Leasehold Improvements, and Construction in Process costs.
-The remaining assets reflect a net increase of \$8.6 million.
+Assets: Total Assets was \$9.66 billion as of September 30, 2022, an increase of \$579.22 million, or six percent, from the previous fiscal year's Total Assets of \$9.08 billion.
+The net change in Total Assets is primarily related to an increase in Fund Balance with Treasury and a decrease in General Property, Plant, and Equipment, Net.
+Fund Balance with Treasury increased in FY 2022 by \$724.53 million, or 14 percent, which is primarily due to an increase in Appropriations Received and not yet disbursed.
+General Property, Plant, and Equipment, Net decreased by \$149.95 million, or five percent, which is primarily due to the implementation of DOJ Policy Statement (PS) 1400.06, Accounting for Property which increased asset capitalization thresholds for previously capitalized assets, thereby reducing the number of assets now capitalizable and thus reducing the General Property, Plant, and Equipment, Net balance.
+The remaining assets reflect a net increase of \$4.64 million.

-Liabilities: Total Liabilities was \$1.68 billion as of September 30, 2021, an increase of \$2.7 million from the previous fiscal year's Total Liabilities of \$1.67 billion.
-Accounts Payable with the Public increased \$31.9 million, which is due mainly to increased contractual activity with commercial and non-federal vendors.
-Other Liabilities with the Public increased \$18.0 million, or seven percent, which is primarily attributed to an increase in Accrued Funded Payroll and Leave liability, as compared to FY 2020.
-This increase is offset by a decrease in Federal Employee Benefits Payable of \$15.9 million, or two percent, and a decrease in Accounts Payable, Intragovernmental of \$37.8 million, or 24 percent.
-The decrease in Accounts Payable, Intragovernmental is attributed to a decrease in unbilled goods and services provided by other DOJ components and a decrease in outstanding reimbursable work authorization projects with other federal agencies.
-The remaining liabilities reflect a net increase of \$6.5 million.
+Liabilities: Total Liabilities was \$1.73 billion as of September 30, 2022, an increase of \$54.48 million, or three percent, from the previous fiscal year's Total Liabilities of \$1.68 billion.
+Accounts Payable Other than Intragovernmental increased \$33.59 million, which is due mainly to increased contractual activity with commercial and non-federal vendors.
+Other Liabilities Other than Intragovernmental increased \$54.19 million, or 20 percent, which is primarily attributed to increases in Accrued Funded Payroll and Leave liability and Contingent Liabilities as compared to FY 2021.
+This increase is offset by a decrease in Federal Employee Benefits Payable of \$41.42 million, or seven percent.
+The remaining liabilities reflect a net increase of \$8.12 million.

-Net Position: Total Net Position was \$7.41 billion as of September 30, 2021, an increase of \$331.0 million, or five percent, from the previous fiscal year's Total Net Position of \$7.08 billion.
-The net increase is primarily due to an increase in Unexpended Appropriations - Beginning Balances of \$218.1 million, or six percent, and an increase in Appropriations Received of \$520.9 million, or five percent.
-The net increase is offset by an increase in Net Cost of Operations of \$360.3 million and a decrease in Transfers In-Out Without Reimbursement of \$24.8 million.
-The decrease in Transfer In-Out Without Reimbursement is attributed to non-expenditure transfers out to the DOJ Working Capital Fund.
-The remaining changes in Net Position reflect a net decrease of \$22.9 million.
+Net Position: Total Net Position was \$7.93 billion as of September 30, 2022, an increase of \$524.74 million, or seven percent, from the previous fiscal year's Total Net Position of \$7.41 billion.
+The net increase is primarily due to increases in Unexpended Appropriations - Beginning Balances of \$287.0 million, or seven percent and Appropriations Received of \$468.11 million, or four percent.
+The net increase is offset by an increase in Net Cost of Operations of \$491.95 million and an increase in Imputed Financing of \$245.19 million.
+The remaining changes in Net Position reflect a net increase of \$16.4 million.

-Net Cost of Operations: Total Net Cost of Operations was \$10.49 billion for FY 2021, an increase of \$360.3 million, or four percent, from Total Net Cost of Operations of \$10.13 billion for FY 2020.
-The increase is attributed to a net increase of \$441.4 million, or four percent, in Gross Costs.
-This increase is offset by an increase of \$81.1 million, or nine percent, in Earned Revenue.
+Net Cost of Operations: Total Net Cost of Operations was \$10.98 billion for FY 2022, an increase of \$491.95 million, or five percent, from Total Net Cost of Operations of \$10.49 billion for FY 2021.
+The increase is attributed to a net increase of \$577.88 million, or five percent, in Gross Costs.
+This increase is offset by an increase of \$85.93 million, or nine percent, in Earned Revenue.

-Budgetary Resources: Total Budgetary Resources was \$13.81 billion for FY 2021, an increase of \$595.6 million, or five percent, from Total Budgetary Resources of \$13.22 billion in FY 2020.
-The change is related to increases in Appropriations of \$516.9 million, Unobligated Balance from Prior Year Budget Authority of \$51.1 million, and Spending Authority from Offsetting Collections of \$27.6 million.
+Budgetary Resources: Total Budgetary Resources was \$14.92 billion for FY 2022, an increase of \$1.11 billion, or eight percent, from Total Budgetary Resources of \$13.81 billion in FY 2021.
+The change is related to increases in Appropriations of \$585.6 million, Unobligated Balance from Prior Year Budget Authority of \$449.02 million, and Spending Authority from Offsetting Collections of \$74.96 million.